sjpp/notes/docs/Linux/Create_floppy_disk.md

     - cli
 ---

+## How to create a floppy disk

-​The necessary commands to perform this task are as follows:
+The necessary commands to perform this task are as follows:

     dd if=/dev/zero of=floppy.img bs=1k count=1440